helenahagman/bay-lake-winery/README.md

 The website contains three main pages: Start page, Product page and About page.
 The Product page is accessible through a 'Shop' button the the Start page and the About page is accessible from the navigation menu on the top of the page.
+When on the About page the link in the navigation menu changes to go to Home.
+On the About page there is also a contact form for contact.
+The shopping cart is accessible through the navigation menu on the top of all pages as well as the search function and profile access.

 #### EPIC | Landing/start page

-- Responsive navigation menu on the top of the page with link and icon to shopping cart and profile for log in / log out.
+- Responsive navigation menu on the top of the page with link and icon to a shopping cart, access to the profile with log in/log out and register possibility.
+There is also a search function and a link to an About page.
-- The links are placed on the right side of the navigation bar, to the left the project name is placed.
+- The links are placed on the right side of the navigation bar, to the left the project name is placed and links to the start page.
-- In the footer, social media links to Facebook and Instagram are placed in the form of icons.

 #### EPIC | Product page

-- Short descriptive information along with an image followed by two postcards with a link to the Personal Trainer page and the Member Page.
+- Short descriptive information along with an image, price and link to make it possible to add products to the shopping cart.

 #### EPIC | About Page

-- The same photo as the start page with a descriptive text of the family bussiness along with a contact form.
+- A short text about the family bussiness along with a contact form.

 ## Accessibility